 Match: full calls with course of fire announcement

 Ready: just the final three "ready" calls (right/left/line)

 None: no calls, all commands to be made by range officer, the match starts immediately

 Bell: a trolley bell signal

 Buzzer: a buzzer signal

 When enabled, use any selfie-type clicker, paired to your phone via bluetooth.
 An indicator appears on-screen in this mode.

 Do Not Disturb is requested while a match is active, in order to avoid interruptions.
 This setting may not be available on all platforms and versions.

 Turning target control

-Support for some commercially-available or custom-built target turning systems is provided.
+Support for commercial or custom-built target turning systems is provided.